quangduy201/cafe-management/README.md

 - Customer authentication using face recognition.
 - Manage items which a real cafe has (e.g. products, staffs, customers, ingredients...).
-- Create, manage and export bills (selling products) and receipt (importing ingredients) to Excel.
+- Create, manage and export bills (selling products) and receipt (importing ingredients) to Excel or PDF.
 - Generate reports on sales, inventory and other metrics.
+- Have a curved line chart that represents the statistics of the cafe (monthly and annual profit, cost, customers).

 ___